 Cross-claims arise when there are many parties to the lawsuit and two or more, who are "aligned" as plaintiffs or as defendants, have their own dispute arising out of the transaction or occurrence.
 For example, if Driver B and Driver C are sued by Driver A after a multiple-vehicle accident, and Driver C was actually injured by something Driver B did, Driver C might file a cross-claim against Driver B, within the same lawsuit.

 The person being sued in a Cross-claim will file an Answer similar to the one filed after the original Complaint.

 Sometimes a defendant who has been sued will have a legal reason for passing liability off to another person.
-A common example is a contract in which the third party promises to pay if you the defendant is found liable in a case.
-This person may be brought into the lawsuit if the defendant files a Third-party Complaint.
+A common example is a contract in which the third party promises to pay (indemnify) if you, as a future defendant, are found liable in a case.
+This person may be brought into the lawsuit if the defendant files a Third-party Complaint for "indemnity" or "contribution."
 Like the regular Complaint, it will set forth the relevant facts giving rise to the defendant's claim against the third party, and will set forth a request for relief.

 Answer to Third-party Complaint